Former Thrift Mill

 Former Thrift Mill is a historic textile mill complex and national historic district located near Charlotte, Mecklenburg County, North Carolina.
 The complex was built about 1912 and consists of three principal production and warehouse buildings: the Main Building; the Weave Department; and the Warehouse.
-Other contributing resources are the Storage Structure (c.
+Other contributing resources are the brick Storage Structure (c.
 1912); the Reservoir (c.
 1912); Water Tower No. 1 (c.
 1925); Water Tower No. 2 (c.
 1925); and Pump House No. 1 (c.
 1925).

 It was added to the National Register of Historic Places in 1994.